azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 More details, see [here](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-use-audio-input-streams).

 Now that we've converted the user's speech into text, we can detect the intent of the text in the next challenge!
+**Language Understanding (LUIS)** is a cloud-based conversational AI service that applies custom machine-learning intelligence to a user's conversational, natural language text to predict overall meaning, and pull out relevant, detailed information.

+A client application for LUIS is any conversational application that communicates with a user in natural language to complete a task.
+Examples of client applications include social media apps, AI chatbots, and speech-enabled desktop applications.

 ## Azure Cognitive Services - Language - Reveal the intention of the text